hfcs/aaatimer/README.md

 ## Porting To Other Arduino Hardware, Display Etc
 * Doable, but not tested on AVR that is weaker computation-wise.
+* Change logging level to LOG_LEVEL_NOTICE and see the rest of the info when you port or debug.
 * Your hardware need to provide 7 output data pins, 1 input data pin.
 * `board.h` contains hardware dependent config and pin assignment, port it to your hardware design.